ezik117/SimpleWebServer/README.en-US.md

 ## WebServerV1 CLASS

 The base class to run the web server.
 Listens to all incoming connections on 8080 port by default ("http://localhost:8080" prefix).

+In case the web server is used to accept requests on any of network interfaces, the following configuration is required:

+- initialize the server with prefix `prefix="http://+:8080/"`
+- add permission in the Windows command line `netsh http add urlacl url=http://+:8080/`

+Remark: to see current network permission use: `netsh http show urlacl`.
+To remove permission use: `netsh http delete urlacl url=http://+:8080/`

+> ATTENTION: This web server does not control hanged processing threads as well as does not control the number of running threads.

 .... translation is in progress, please be patient! ....